phulst/node-tile38/README.md

 - The SETHOOK command has some similarities to the search commands.
 It's not currently using method chaining but I may rewrite it so it can be used in a similar way to the other search functions.
 - Replication Commands (AOF, AOFMD5, AOFSHRINK, FOLLOW)
+- Oher newer commands such as the Scripting / EVAL commands
 - There's virtually no validation of options passed into functions, or of the query chaining for search commands.
 For example, this library does not prevent you from using the roam() function on an intersects query, even though it's only supported on the nearby search.
 It may be fine to leave validation of the search query up to the Tile38 server itself.
 Happy to accept